 Interactive Historical Timelines Turn Hallways Into Museums

 Consider interactive screens transforming school corridors into vibrant history galleries.
 Students, rather than dashing by, might interact with the past itself.
-These new screens would enable them to seamlessly move through decades, maybe even swiping to the left, or to dive deeply into a particular moment by simply tapping a photo.
+These new screens would enable them to seamlessly move through decades, maybe even swiping left, or dive deeply into a particular moment by simply tapping a photo.
 Every tap might bring a full archival video instantly into play, animating historical episodes with authentic footage and audio.

 The use of such a system would produce substantial Learning Outcomes: